 Cummings Foundation Fellowship Dr. Nadine Blumer

-Dr. Blumer has several publications that include a chapter in the edited volume, The Nazi Genocide of the Roma: Reassessment and Commemoration (Berghahn Books, 2013), and “‘Am Yisrael Chai!
+Dr. Blumer has several publications, including a chapter in the edited volume, The Nazi Genocide of the Roma: Reassessment and Commemoration (Berghahn Books, 2013) and “‘Am Yisrael Chai!
 (The People of Israel Live!)’—Duelling Boundaries and Stark Reminders of Home in the Reproduction of Ethno-Diasporic Identity” in the Journal of Ethnic and Migration Studies (2011).

-For her Cummings Foundation Fellowship, Dr. Blumer will be continuing her research on German memory culture and, specifically, the ways in which the German state has addressed the Romani Holocaust.
-Her study focuses on how the dominant status of the Jewish Holocaust in Germany’s historical narrative has both influenced and been influenced by the lesser-known Romani Holocaust.
+For her Cummings Foundation Fellowship, Dr. Blumer continued her research on German memory culture, specifically the ways in which the German state has addressed the Romani Holocaust.
+Her study focused on how the dominant status of the Jewish Holocaust in Germany’s historical narrative has both influenced and been influenced by the lesser-known Romani Holocaust.
 Since completing her doctoral dissertation in 2011, she plans to supplement the ethnographic field-work that she collected with other primary sources to expand on themes related to state redress and national commemoration of past violence.
-She plans to especially use the Fojn-Felczer collection in the Museum’s digital archives which holds documents regarding “Nazi legislation against Gypsies”, “Records Relating to the Treatment of Roma and Sinti (Gypsies) from the 1920s to 1960s”, and “Germany: German Newspaper Articles Concerning the Treatment of Romani, 1936-1984.”
+She used the Fojn-Felczer collection in the Museum’s digital archives, which holds documents regarding “Nazi legislation against Gypsies”, “Records Relating to the Treatment of Roma and Sinti (Gypsies) from the 1920s to 1960s”, and “Germany: German Newspaper Articles Concerning the Treatment of Romani, 1936-1984.”
 With these additional sources, Dr. Blumer plans to turn her dissertation into a book publication.
 Ultimately, she hopes to contribute one of the first comprehensive analyses of the Romani perspective on memory of the Holocaust and the way it cuts through the political and historical debates in Germany over commemoration of Jewish versus “other” victim groups.

-Dr. Nadine Blumer will be in residence at the Center through December 31, 2013.
-She may be contacted via e-mail at email@example.com.
+Dr. Blumer was in residence at the Mandel Center from June 1 to December 31, 2013.